gbrown05/comp20-gbrown/transit/README.txt

 I spent about 12-14 hours on this assignment.
 But I really have no idea, because there were a lot of times that I just opened my computer and worked for a few minutes on the assignment.

+If I were to continue working on this, I would consider sorting departure times.